OCS-I/O Modules

 Return to the Top: OCS-I/O Modules

-OCSIO Base Identification
+OCS-I/O Base Identification

-OCSIO Base Identification Feature:
+OCS-I/O Base Identification Feature:

-OCSIO base identification feature supports seamless identification of OCSIO CNX bases during system configuration, field servicing, or troubleshooting, without requiring manual changes to UUIDs when loading old program backups or replacing hardware.
-This feature is supported in Prime/CANVAS devices from FW 17.30 and CS10.2 versions.
+The OCS-I/O base identification feature supports seamless identification of OCS-I/O CNX bases during system configuration, field servicing, or troubleshooting, without requiring manual changes to UUIDs when loading old program backups or replacing hardware.

 Base Identification from Cscape: